European Movement Belgium: Activities

 The European Movement – Belgium finally participates in the activities of the European Movement International.

 Structure

-The European Movement – Belgium is one of 41 national councils of the European Movement International.
+The European Movement – Belgium is one of 42 national councils of the European Movement International.
 It is composed of a General Assembly, a Bureau and a Board of Governors, which meets every two months.

-The EMB is currently chaired by Olivier Hinnekens, successor to the post at Anne Van Lancker former MEP (Socialist Group) and Charles-Ferdinand Nothomb, Belgian Minister of State.
+As a non-profit organization, the MEB depends on membership fees, private sponsors and grants from government institutions, which are all in favor of European cooperation.